 MIT’s preeminence in entrepreneurship is rooted in its founding.
 The Institute was one of the first land-grant colleges, and was designed to deliver a practical education instead of the focus on the classics at many private universities that were founded to train clergy.
-Its emphasis on mens et manus, “mind and hand,” is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
-In the 2012–2013 academic year, 51 entrepreneurship classes saw 2,947 course enrollments, including seven Independent Activities Period short courses.
-A summer program, the MIT Global Founders’ Skills Accelerator, received 97 applications for seven student-team slots in summer 2013, showing that entrepreneurship is a year-round endeavor at MIT.
+Its emphasis on mens et manus, mind and hand, is infused into the entrepreneurship curriculum and programming, which emphasizes learning by doing.
+Over the course of the 2013–2014 academic year, 48 entrepreneurship courses were offered, as well as not-for-credit boot camps over the Independent Activities Period and the summer MIT Global Founders’ Skills Accelerator program, showing that entrepreneurship is a year-round endeavor at MIT.

 Several MIT departments, labs, and centers specialize in different aspects of fostering entrepreneurship at MIT.
 The Martin Trust Center for MIT Entrepreneurship supports students with an entrepreneurship curriculum, programming, guidance, and connections to the MIT and broader entrepreneurial communities.
 The Technology Licensing Office assists MIT inventors in protecting their technology and in licensing that technology to startups and to existing companies.
 The Deshpande Center for Technological Innovation funds innovative faculty research and supports faculty in technology commercialization.
 The Venture Mentoring Service matches student, faculty, staff, and alumni entrepreneurs with talented mentors.
 The Media Lab Entrepreneurship Program is a set of classes that help students leverage Media Lab technologies to create new businesses.
 The Bernard M. Gordon-MIT Engineering Leadership Program promotes leadership and communications skills among undergraduate engineers.
 The Legatum Center for Development and Entrepreneurship supports social entrepreneurship among MIT students.
 The Lemelson-MIT Program promotes invention at MIT, in particular among students through the Lemelson-MIT National Collegiate Student Prize Competition.
 And the MIT Enterprise Forum, originally founded under the Alumni Association and now part of MIT Technology Review, produces programs and events through its network of chapters worldwide for the broader entrepreneurial community.